mappls-api/mapmyindia-maps-vectorSDK-iOS/README.md

 To perform routing use `MapmyIndiaRouteTripOptions` class to pass start location and destination location parameters.
 For more details visit our [web documentation](https://www.mapmyindia.com/api/advanced-maps/ios/vector-map-sdk#Route).

+#### Geocoding (Legacy)

+The Geocoding API converts real addresses into these geographic coordinates (latitude/longitude) to be placed on a map, be it for any street, area, postal code, POI or a house number etc.

+Class used for geocode is `MapmyIndiaGeocodeManager`.
+Create a `MapmyIndiaGeocodeManager` object using your rest key or alternatively, you can place your rest key in the `MapmyIndiaRestKey` key of your application's Info.plist file, then use the shared instance of `MapmyIndiaGeocodeManager` class.

+To perform search use `MapmyIndiaForwardGeocodeOptions` class to pass any address as query parameters to geocode with an option to pass region in parameter `withRegion`, which is an enum of type `MMIRegionTypeIdentifier`.
+If no value is passed for region, It will take default value which is India.

+`MMIRegionTypeIdentifier` is used to validate and get result for different countries.
+Currently five countries are supported including India which are Sri Lanka, India, Bhutan, Bangladesh, Nepal.
+For more details visit our [web documentation](https://www.mapmyindia.com/api/advanced-maps/ios/vector-map-sdk#Geocoding-Forward).

 For any queries and support, please contact: